 If you would like to attend and have access needs please contact firstname.lastname@example.org

-Sirens calling: a series of sound and moving image based interventions
+Slip of the tongue: a series of text and language based interventions

 Follow that Feeling is a series of performances in ACE Open’s front room over two evenings, addressing modes of improvisation and experimentation through form and process.

 Invited artists span disciplines from sound art to writing, and have been encouraged to think through improvisation as a guiding prompt for working: How might we think about improvisation as a subversive tool in a world that prioritises rationality and logic?
 How might improvisation be a pedagogic strategy, a way of valuing intuitive felt responses to the world?
 Can improvisation be thought of as a feminist methodology?

 Dr Francesca da Rimini (she/her) is an interdisciplinary artist, writer and performer who lives on the unceded land of the Kaurna people in South Australia.
 She has investigated the potential of digital and internet platforms since the early 1990s and is a founding member of the art collectives VNS Matrix, identity_runners and In Her Interior.
 Her practice oscillates between solo and collaborative, analogue and digital.
 From twigs, stones, chalk and twine to video, MOOS, Etherpad and zines.
 Her numerous online and installation artworks return to madness, gender, sexuality, power and the prophetic voice like a wound that keeps bleeding.
 The international award-winning dollspace (1997) remains a touchstone in the electronic literature field.
 Francesca is currently working on a literary memoir.